ebeshero/scienceFiction/docs/gamePlayExercise.md

-## Exploring Indie Science Fiction Games: An Exercise
+## Exploring Indie Science Fiction Games: An Exercise (20 pts)

 Science fiction has been theorized as a thinking experiment, as a challenge to the reader.
 Science fiction games, designed to be interactive narratives, may expand what we as gamers and experimenters can test and explore in a controlled setting.
-Let's explore that a little by playing a game and taking some notes about the process.
+Let’s explore that a little by playing a game and taking some notes about the process.

 Choose a game from [this collection from itch.io](https://ebeshero.itch.io/).
-Download it on your computer and give yourself at minimum 2 hours to explore it and get a sense of how it works.
-You do not have to solve or complete the game for our purposes with this assignment, but you do need to take time and take some notes as you are playing.
+Download it on your computer and give yourself at minimum two hours to explore it and get a sense of how it works.
+You do not have to solve or complete the game for our purposes with this assignment, but you do need to take time to observe, reflect, and take some notes as you are playing.

 Take notes on the following:
 * What *strange novum* is this game narrative exploring?
 Or, what is the *what-if?* question this game is exploring?